 The jury is out on the overall health of standup paddling in Lake Julian, as some people think that the power plant has something to do with the reason why swimming isn’t allowed.
 Rumors aside, there’s no denying it’s a convenient place for standup paddling in Asheville, as the lake features small, tucked away coves and a protected area that’s shallow, calm, and perfect for first-time paddlers.
-The wind here can sometimes be strong—so try to paddle in the morning—and paddlers must purchase a $5 day pass or $45 pass for the whole year.
+The wind here can sometimes be strong—so try to paddle in the morning—and paddlers must purchase an $8 day pass or $50 pass for the whole year.

 4. Lake Lure

 Covering 720 acres and set one hour from Asheville, Lake Lure is arguably the most famous lake in North Carolina.
 Aside from being the scenic location where Dirty Dancing was filmed.
-Lake Lure is by Chimney Rock and home to hundreds of lakefront homes where you can paddle out right from the house.
+Lake Lure is by Chimney Rock State Park and home to hundreds of lakefront homes where you can paddle right from the house.
 If you plan to rent a house at Lake Lure—but don’t want to transport boards—Wai Mauna Asheville SUP Tours offers delivery service where we’ll bring the paddleboards right to your house and collect them a few days later.
 We also offer a Lake Lure day trip with transport included from Asheville!

-If you just want to paddle Lake Lure for the day, you’ll need to buy a $25 day pass or an annual pass for $50, and launch from Washburn Marina.
+If you just want to paddle Lake Lure for the day, you’ll need to buy a day pass or year pass and launch from Washburn Marina.

 5. Lake James